HsingHaoLiang/cal_prop/README.md

 The tool is designed for **research and reproducible inference**, supporting:
 - Multiple SMILES
 - Multiple temperatures or reduced temperatures
-- Ensemble uncertainty (mean ± std)
+- Ensemble predictions with mean and standard deviation
+- HGB-based expected error estimation
 - Legacy TensorFlow 2.3.0 compatibility

 ---